nivocart/nivocart/README.md

 over the reference code, it also used stricter coding standards and updated jQuery scripts.
 However, as the project grew stronger, I started to be aware of some underlying bugs I couldn't fix.
 Then the Covid years came along and the NivoCart project was on pause for a few years.
-Comes 2026 and a new AI Agents era!
-Suddenly I realised that I could fix those bugs with AI help.
+Comes 2026 and a new AI era!
+Suddenly I realised that I could fix those bugs with some help from AI Agents!
 So I went back to my NivoCart code and started refreshing it to the new standards of today.
 Many years had passed, so there was a lot to do.
 I will spare you all the details here but as of today, I can confidently say that all known bugs have been fixed and the code is as strong as it has ever been.